Potassium-chromate/Use-hyperCSI-to-reconstuct-pictures/README.md

 ## Algorithm Overview
-The provided MATLAB code implements a hyperspectral image inpainting algorithm that combines PCA, SPA, and Hyper_SCI techniques to recover missing or corrupted data in the image.
+The provided MATLAB code implements a hyperspectral image inpainting algorithm that combines PCA, SPA, and Hyper_CSI techniques to recover missing or corrupted data in the image.
 Here's a brief overview of the main steps in the algorithm:
 1. **PCA (Principal Component Analysis):** The hyperspectral data is compressed by applying PCA, which reduces the dimensionality of the data while retaining most of the information.
 This step allows for more efficient processing in the subsequent stages.
 ``` matlab
 [data,dec_data,C,means] = PCA(X_c,4);